kaoudis/vulnparty-js/README.md

 Debug logs will be appended to `server_log.json` in the server working directory. `info` level logs will be output when the server runs.

+### Why is Axios trying to connect to 127.0.0.1:80?
+If Axios cannot find the address/IP/whatever you're trying to forge a request to, it'll default to 127.0.0.1:80.
+So if you're trying to hit a port on your local machine but that port isn't open, you might see ECONNREFUSED to 80 instead of whatever the port you were trying to hit was.

 ## How to Contribute
 Have an idea or want to see something else here?
 Make a pull request or open an issue please :)